The federal Social Services Block Grant

 (SSBG) funds States, territories, and insular areas for the provision of social services directed toward achieving economic self-support or self-sufficiency, preventing or remedying neglect, abuse, or the exploitation of children and adults, preventing or reducing inappropriate institutionalization, and securing referral for institutional care, where appropriate.
 The SSBG funds for each state are determined by a statutory formula based on each State's population.

 In Iowa, SSBG dollars do not fully fund any type of service, but it is combined with other state, local, and federal funding sources to provide services to Iowans.
 For example, the largest portion of Iowa's SSGB allocation goes to county governments with an approved county management plan for what in Iowa we call "local purchase" and in the federal report it falls under the category, "special services-disabled".
 Local purchase dollars are used by counties to pay for community-based residential services for persons with mental illness, intellectual disability, or a developmental disability.

 Each year, the Department develops an Intended Use Plan and Pre-Expenditure Report for the upcoming fiscal year.
 Public input is sought for two weeks during a posted public comment period, typically following the legislative session.
-No comments were received for the FY 2015 report within the public comment period of June 14-June 28, 2016 and no substantial changes were required.
-The finalized report is submitted to the Administration for Children & Families, Federal Office of Community Support, prior to July 1st.
-The current version of the final intended use plan and pre-expenditure report can be found through this link: Final Pre Expenditure Report 2015.
+No comments were received for the FY 2017 report within the public comment period of June 14-June 28, 2016 and no substantial changes were required.
+The finalized report was submitted to the Administration for Children & Families, Federal Office of Community Support, prior to July 1st.
+The current version of the final Intended Use Plan and Pre-expenditure Report can be found through this link: Final 2017 Pre Expenditure Report

-The expenditure report for the previous fiscal year is submitted to the Federal Office of Community Support by December 31st.
-The current version of the expenditure report can be found through this link, 2013 expenditure report
+The final expenditure report for the previous fiscal year is submitted to the Adult, Children and Families Federal Office of Community Support by December 31st each year.
+The current version of the expenditure report can be found through this link, 2016 Expenditure Report

 To subscribe to this page's updates, please Log In.